JLaoo/Neural-Net-Simulator-2k19/README.md

 Ever wanted to seem like a ML master but have no idea what you're doing?
 This app is perfect for you!

-*"All my friends think I'm a CS god now!"* - Haas Snake
+*"All my friends think I'm a CS god now!"* - Haas snake

 *"Now my boss thinks I'm busy training my model while I'm actually just playing Hearthstone lmao"* - Bored CS boi

-*"Why did you make this?"* - confused friend
+*"Why did you make this?"* - Confused friend

 Use this app to fool your friends!
 Use this app to fool your boss!
 Woohoo!